 Do not panic if a bat enters your home.
 Do not knock the bat out of the air, and do not attempt to handle or catch the bat.
-A bat will make sharp turns while flying in an enclosed area and may appear to swoop down at you.
+A bat may make sharp turns while flying in an enclosed area and may appear to swoop down at you.
 The bat is not trying to attack you; it is simply trying to get its bearings so that it can find its way back outside.

 If the bat has not bitten anyone, here are the steps to take: